 A few factors that contribute to high-performing sales teams:

 - They have low attrition.
 Turning over a sales team is very hard on the organization.
 It’s a lot of work to train and build a team.
-The best sales teams scale together, with low churn and ideally close to zero churn in management and top performers.
+The best sales teams scale together, with low churn and, ideally, close to zero churn in management and top performers.
 The idea that you can just fire the bottom 30% each year doesn’t work in a solution-sale environment.
-At least, not well.
+At least, not that well.
 Even the best reps take a few quarters to really hit their groove, even if they hit their number before then.
+It’s hard to really hit 110% of the plan if any significant number of your top performers turn over.

 - They have great leaders.
 A great VP of Sales is worth her weight in gold.
 The best reps want to work for the best VPs of Sales.
 Oftentimes, in fact, it’s the main way they choose between multiple options.